hackoregon/data-science-pet-containers/README.md

-For Linux hosts, including Windows 10 Pro Windows Subsystem for Linux Ubuntu (<https://github.com/hackoregon/data-science-pet-containers/blob/master/win10pro-wsl-ubuntu-tools/README.md>), I’ve created some convenience scripts:
+For Linux hosts, including Windows 10 Pro Windows Subsystem for Linux Ubuntu (<https://github.com/hackoregon/data-science-pet-containers/blob/master/win10pro-wsl-ubuntu-tools/README.md>), I've created some convenience scripts:

--   `login2postgis.bash`: Type `./login2postgis.bash` and you’ll be
+-   `login2postgis.bash`: Type `./login2postgis.bash` and you'll be
     logged into the `containers_postgis_1` container as `dbsuper`.
 You can also log in as one of the users in `DB_USERS_TO_CREATE`, for example, `./login2postgis.bash local-elections`.